-In this 51-minute video, Dr. Katy Chambers helps understand the IEP (Individualized Education Plan) process and succeed in the IEP journey.
+In this 51-minute presentation, Dr. Katy Chambers helped participants understand the IEP (Individualized Education Plan) process and succeed in the IEP journey.
 Katy Chambers is a school principal of nine years and mom to Daniel (age 7), who lives with PWS.
 She shares her journey maneuvering the educational system from both sides of the IEP table, providing strategies that have been helpful as a parent, tips that help school staff better understand our children’s needs, and action plans that help ease the day to day stresses of monitoring the safety of our kids in the school setting.
 She leads an interactive session, building on the collective knowledge and experiences of parents in the room.
-Click below to watch the video.
-If you're short on time, scroll down to the presentation outline to find the portions you're most interested in.
+Read the presentation summary below for the key points in her presentation.

 Prepare, Participate, and Remain Present: 3 Keys to Advocacy in Schools